ivangfr/axon-springboot-websocket/README.md

   `Spring Boot` application that exposes a REST API to manage `Customers`.
 This service was implemented using `Axon Framework`.
 Everytime a customer is added, updated or deleted, the service emits the respective event, i.e, `CustomerAddedEvent`, `CustomerUpdatedEvent` or `CustomerDeletedEvent`.

   `customer-service` uses `MySQL` to store customers data.
-Besides, it listens to order events, collects the order information that it needs and stores them in an order table present in its own database, so that it doesn't need to call any other service to get those information.
+Besides, it listens to order events, collects the order information that it needs and stores them in an order table present in its own database, so that it doesn't need to call another service to get this information.

 - ### restaurant-service

   `Spring Boot` application that exposes a REST API to manage `Restaurants`.
 This service was implemented using `Axon Framework`.
 Everytime a restaurant is added, updated or deleted, the service emits the respective event, i.e, `RestaurantAddedEvent`, `RestaurantUpdatedEvent` or `RestaurantDeletedEvent`.
 The same applies to the restaurant dishes, whose events are: `RestaurantDishAddedEvent`, `RestaurantDishUpdatedEvent` or `RestaurantDishDeletedEvent`

   `restaurant-service` uses `PostgreSQL` to store restaurant/dish data.
-Besides, it listens to order events, collects the order information that it needs and stores them in an order table present in its own database, so that it doesn't need to call any other service to get those information.
+Besides, it listens to order events, collects the order information that it needs and stores them in an order table present in its own database, so that it doesn't need to call another service to get this information.

 - ### food-ordering-service

   `Spring Boot` application that exposes a REST API to manage `Orders`.
 This service was implemented using `Axon Framework`.
 Everytime an order is created, the service emits the respective event, i.e, `OrderCreatedEvent`.

   `food-ordering-service` uses `MongoDB` to store order data.
-Besides, it listens to customer and restaurant events, collects the information that it needs and stores them in a customer or restaurant/dish table present in this own database, so that it doesn't need to call any other service to get those information.
+Besides, it listens to customer and restaurant events, collects the information that it needs and stores them in a customer or restaurant/dish table present in this own database, so that it doesn't need to call another service to get this information.

 ## Prerequisites